Why Do Your Hands Get Weak After a Stroke?

 Additionally, some stroke survivors have pain associated with tightness or spasticity which can interfere with the functional use of the hand, increasing weakness.
 Techniques with pain can include active and passive range of motion, stretching, the use of splints, moist heat, and even ice.

 Many stroke survivors benefit from both guidance and the use of stroke recovery technologies to address weakness in the hand.
 Ask your doctor or caseworker for assistance to guide you to therapy that specializes in both stroke and advanced technology to treat stroke symptoms.
 There are also multiple free resources that can help guide recovery.
-Please see below for links to the following resources.
+Please explore stroke.org/ for more resources.